Domiii/NoGap/README.md

 ## Dynamic Loading of Components
 <!-- [Link](samples/DynamicLoading). -->

 This feature lets clients request components on demand.
-This way, complex web applications can send code and assets not before they are needed, thus saving bandwidth and improving I/O performance.
+This way, complex web applications can send code and assets at the time of first usage, not one moment earlier.
+This saves bandwidth and improves I/O performance.

-TODO: Sample not done yet...

-**New Concepts**
+**How?**
-  * First, set `lazyLoad` to `1` in the config
+  1. Set `lazyLoad` to `1` in the config
-  * Then, call `this.Tools.requestClientComponents(names, callback);` to lazily load components from `Host` or from `Client` *instance objects*.
+  2. Call `this.Tools.requestClientComponents(componentNames, callback);` to lazily load components from `Host` or from `Client` *instances*.

 ## Request &lt;-> Reply Pairs
 <!-- [Link](samples/). -->

-This feature

-TODO: Sample not done yet...

-Idea:
+Code snippet:

     Host: {
       Public: {
         myStuff: [...],

         checkIn: function(sender, name) {
+          // call Client's `onReply` callback
           sender.reply('Thank you, ' + name + '!', myStuff);
         }
       }